What is IaaS? A Personal Guide to Cloud Infrastructure

 Technical Evaluation Criteria:

-- Interoperability and Open Standards: Vendor lock-in is a significant concern.
-[4] A provider that embraces open standards (like Kubernetes for container orchestration) and provides clear APIs makes it easier to adopt a multi-cloud or hybrid-cloud strategy.
-The ability to move workloads between your on-premise data center and the cloud, or even between different cloud providers, is a key aspect of modern IT flexibility.
+• Interoperability and Open Standards: Nobody wants to be locked into a single vendor.
+A provider that uses open standards like Kubernetes for containers makes your life so much easier.
+It gives you the freedom to build a multi-cloud or hybrid-cloud setup, letting you move work between your own data center and the cloud, or even between different cloud providers.

 Business and Financial Considerations: